evavanweenen/bioNLP/README.md

 There are many pre-trained Bert models out there, that are trained on a specific type of text.
 These models can then be used and fine-tuned for the specific prediction task.
 In our case, there exists a model BlueBert [1] thath has been trained on the same PubMed dataset that we use for this task.
 It has shown to have a high performance for this dataset, also when compared to other models such as BioBert.
 This is quite convenient for our task, and we only need a classifier on top to finish the prediction.

-***Note that the BlueBert analysis consits of two parts: one where we do not fine-tune the Bert layers of the model, and one where we do fine-tune the Bert layers of the model.
+***Note that the BlueBert analysis consists of two parts: one where we do not fine-tune the Bert layers of the model, and one where we do fine-tune the Bert layers of the model.
 The latter obviously achieves the best performance.***

 [1] Peng, Y., Yan, S., and Lu, Z., “Transfer Learning in Biomedical Natural Language Processing: An Evaluation of BERT and ELMo on Ten Benchmarking Datasets”, <i>arXiv e-prints</i> https://arxiv.org/abs/1906.05474, 2019.